aleph2c/miros/doc/i_mongol_example.rst

     archer.yell(e)
     for ip, other in archer.others.items():
       other.dispatch(e)
-    return return_status.HANDLED
+    return archer.trans(advance)

   def didt_other_advance_war_cry(archer, e):
     '''A horse archer heard another's Advance_War_Cry, so so they give the command to and introspect on the state of their unit''' archer.post_fifo(Event(signal=signals.Advance_War_Cry))
     ip = e.payload['ip']